 Is their job conducive to working from home?

-There are some jobs that are and aren’t suited to working from home.
+There are some online jobs that are and aren’t suited to working from home.
 For example, some employees may work with sensitive information.
 In this case, it’s probably not a great idea for that information to be leaving the office.

 Of course, if the employee is, for example, part of your design or editorial department, these kinds of jobs are easy to do from anywhere – as long as there’s a good internet connection available.